|

 squadrons.
 These flights were helpful in doing my job as the

-we at Airlant were doing our job; or not.
+they thought we at Airlant were doing our job; or not.

 March 1974- I flew three flights (5.9 hours); two